Singapore Flyer: Design

 Aerial perspective of the Singapore Flyer during the Chingay Festival preparations, February 2018.
 The last two corners of the Marina Bay Street Circuit are visible, indicated by the Singapore Airlines branding.

 The development has a gross building area of approximately 16000 m2, built on a 33700 m2 site along the Marina Promenade.
 Designed by Arup and Mitsubishi Heavy Industries with a capacity of up to 7.3 million passengers a year, the normally constant rotation of the wheel means that a complete trip lasts approximately 32 minutes.

 The Flyer's 28 air-conditioned capsules are mounted outboard of the rim of the wheel structure, providing continuously unobstructed views.
 Each capsule has a floor area of 26 m2 and is capable of holding 28 passengers, or up to five wheelchairs and 15 other visitors when booked in advance for use by disabled guests.

-The wheel initially rotated in a counter-clockwise direction when viewed from Marina Centre, but on 4 August 2008 this was reversed on the advice of Feng shui masters.
+The wheel initially rotated in an anti-clockwise direction when viewed from Marina Centre, but on 4 August 2008 the rotation was reversed on the advice of Feng shui masters.

-Wheelchair ramps and lifts, handicapped toilets and a dedicated parking lot for the disabled are also provided.
+Wheelchair ramps and lifts, handicapped toilets and a dedicated car park for the disabled are also provided.